 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-People with pseudocholinesterase deficiency usually don’t know they have it until they receive choline esters during general anesthesia.
-Hallmark symptoms include:
+People with the condition usually don’t know they have it until they receive choline esters during anesthesia.
+Your healthcare team will act quickly to keep you safe until the medications are out of your body.

-People who inherit the condition have a mutation (change) in their BCHE gene.
+A change in the BCHE gene causes the inherited form of the condition.
 This gene contains instructions that your body uses to make the pseudocholinesterase enzyme.
-If you have the BCHE gene mutation, you either produce very little pseudocholinesterase enzyme or you don’t produce it at all.
+If you have the BCHE gene change, you either make very little of this enzyme or none at all.

 Advertisement

-Health conditions that may result in pseudocholinesterase deficiency include:
+Health conditions that may result in the deficiency include:

-If you have a pseudocholinesterase deficiency diagnosis, you should avoid certain anesthetic medications, including:
+If you have a pseudocholinesterase deficiency diagnosis, you should avoid certain anesthetic drugs, including:

 Advertisement

-You should also let your family know so they can get tested for the BCHE gene mutation.
-That way, they can inform their healthcare providers before undergoing any type of surgery.
+You should also let your family know so they can get tested for the BCHE gene change.
+That way, they can inform their providers before undergoing any type of surgery.

 Advertisement